magic/error/README.md

 import error from '@magic/error'

 err = error('message', 'name')
-// { message: 'message', name: 'name' }
+// { message: 'message', name: 'E_NAME', code: 'E_NAME' }

 err = error('message')
+// { message: 'message', name: 'E_UNKNOWN', code: 'E_UNKNOWN' }

+err = error(new Error('message'))
-// { message: 'message', name: 'E_UNKNOWN' }
+// { message: 'message', name: 'Error', code: 'E_UNKNOWN' }

 throw err
-// the stacktrace will be as expected, not including the file this error was instantiated in.
+// the stacktrace will be as expected,
+// not including the file in this lib that this error was instantiated in.
 ```

 ##### changelog